 A registered firm does not have to offer dispute resolution for complaints from permitted clients that are not individuals.

 WealthTerra Capital Management Inc. is a registered Exempt Market Dealer in the provinces of AB, BC, MB, NL, & SK.
-There are risk associated with investing please be sure to read and understand these risk prior to investing.
+There are risks associated with investing please be sure to read and understand these risks prior to investing.